hantsy/building-restful-apis-with-springmvc-gitbook/security.md

 	}

-Then replace above `inMemoryAuthentication` configuration with `UserDetailsService`.
+Then replace above `inMemoryAuthentication` configuration with your `UserDetailsService`.

 	auth.userDetailsService(new SimpleUserDetailsServiceImpl(userRepository))
 		.passwordEncoder(passwordEncoder);

 If you want to design a customized Authentication strategy, you could have to create a custom `AuthenticationEntryPoint` and `AuthenticationProvider` for it.
 We will discuss this later.

+##Anthorization

+Once user is authenticated, when he tries to access some resources, such as URL, or execute some methods, it should check if the resource is protected, or has granted permissions on executing the methods.

 ### Declarative URL pattern based authorizations